NilooKandi/End-to-End-Azure-Data-Architecture-Healthcare-Revenue-Cycle-Management-/3- Solution Architecture Breakdown.md

 ---

 This architecture offers a robust and scalable approach to building a data engineering pipeline for **Healthcare Revenue Cycle Management (RCM)** on **Azure**.
-By utilizing **Azure Data Factory**, **Databricks**, and other Azure services, along with best practices in data engineering, the project enables healthcare organisations to gain valuable insights from their data and optimise their financial performance.
+By utilising **Azure Data Factory**, **Databricks**, and other Azure services, along with best practices in data engineering, the project enables healthcare organisations to gain valuable insights from their data and optimise their financial performance.